Most people would agree that education is for everyone.

 After all, if you plan to open a restaurant one day, why should you need to take Art History?
 And if you hope to manage operations at a five-star hotel, do you really need to take Racquetball or Algebra?

-At Escoffier, every course is directly related to your future career, whether that’s in the culinary arts, pastry arts, plant-based culinary arts, holistic nutrition and wellness, or hospitality and restaurant operations management.
+At Escoffier, every course is directly related to your future career, whether that’s from a culinary arts degree or diploma, pastry arts, plant-based culinary arts, holistic nutrition and wellness, or hospitality and restaurant operations management.
 While associate degree programs do include some math, science, and communications requirements, Escoffier has specifically geared those courses toward a career in food.

 Instead of a generic math course, Escoffier students may take Foodservice Math & Accounting.
 Rather than World History, students may take World History & Culture from the Culinary Perspective, highlighting the role of food in history, religion, and politics.